yoosee/textfi/README.md

 ### Markdown

 Article should be written in Markdown format.
-It supports PHP extention format of fenced_code_blocks, tables, etc.
+It supports PHP extension format of fenced_code_blocks, tables, etc.

 ### Image upload and use in markdown